Coherent-Partners/spark-ts-sdk/docs/misc.md

 ```

 Some of the generated files carry a token for access in the URL.
 In such cases, you
-can use a static method to download the file since it doesn't require a Spark instance.
+can use a static method to download the file since it doesn't require any Spark settings.

 ```ts
 import Spark from '@cspark/sdk';